siblount/JzSense/README.md

 There may be other things missing.
 If you found something thats missing and it's not mentioned in this post, please post a new issue describing what is missing and where it can be found.
 ## Planned Updates
-- Update JSDOC for classes & constructors.
+- Update JSDOC for classes.
 - Arrays will no longer return "any[]" (this has to be done manually afaik for 333 instances ._.)
+- Enum return types

    [Daz Documentation website]: <http://docs.daz3d.com/doku.php/public/software/dazstudio/4/referenceguide/scripting/start>